vuejs/v2.vuejs.org/src/guide/custom-directive.md

 - `inserted`: called when the bound element has been inserted into its parent node (this only guarantees parent node presence, not necessarily in-document).

-- `update`: called whenever the bound element's containing component is updated.
-The directive's value may or may not have changed.
-You can skip unnecessary updates by comparing the binding's current and old values (see below on hook arguments).
+- `update`: called after the containing component has updated, __but possibly before its children have updated__.
+The directive's value may or may not have changed, but you can skip unnecessary updates by comparing the binding's current and old values (see below on hook arguments).

-- `componentUpdated`: called after the containing component has completed an update cycle.
+- `componentUpdated`: called after the containing component __and its children__ have updated.

 - `unbind`: called only once, when the directive is unbound from the element.